alexander-rykov/user-storage-project/README.md

 * step1
 ```

-- [ ] Add a new **Id** field to the _User_ class.
+- [ ] Add a new _Id_ field to the _User_ class.
 Use System.Guid as a field type.
 The field value should uniquely identify a user in the storage.
 Commit changes.

-- [ ] UserStorageService class contains Add() method that adds a new user to the storage.
+- [ ] _UserStorageService_ class contains Add() method that adds a new user to the storage.
 The method has one guard clause and one validation statement.
-Tests for the methods of the class are located in UserStorageServiceTests class.
+Tests for the methods of the class are located in _UserStorageServiceTests_ class.
 Think what more validation rules you can add here.
 Add tests for those rules, and then write code to implement them.
 Commit.

-- [ ] Add an internal storage to UserStorageService class.
-Consider collections from System.Collections.Generic namespace.
+- [ ] Add an internal storage to _UserStorageService_ class.
+Consider collections from [System.Collections.Generic](https://msdn.microsoft.com/en-us/library/system.collections.generic(v=vs.110).aspx) namespace.
 A new identifier should be populated and assigned to each new entity before adding it to a collection.
 Add test first, then add implementation to the Add method.
 Commit.

 - [ ] Add tests and then add an implementation for Remove method.
 Commit.